AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 *Level 2 Abjuration*
 **Casting Time:** :: Action
 **Range:**        :: Self
-**Components:**   :: V, S, M (a piece of iron and a flame) **Duration:**     :: Concentration, up to 1 hour
+**Components:**   :: V, S, M  (ashes from burned mistletoe) **Duration:**     :: Concentration, up to 1 hour
-A veil of shadows and silence radiates from you, masking you and your companions from detection.
-For the duration, each creature you choose (including you) has a +5 bonus to Dexterity (Stealth) checks and can't be tracked except by magical means while they stay within 30 feet of you.
-While a creature has this bonus they leaves behind no tracks or other traces of its passage.
+You radiate a concealing aura in a 30-foot Emanation for the duration.
+While in the aura, you and each creature you choose have a +5 bonus to Dexterity (Stealth) checks and leave no tracks.

-**Using a Higher-Level Spell Slot.** The Dexterity (Stealth) bonus increases by +1 for each Spell Slot Level above 2nd.
+***Using a Higher-Level Spell Slot.*** The Dexterity (Stealth) bonus increases by +1 for each Spell Slot Level above 2.

 :